wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 only how to use the CDK but also how AWS thinks about infrastructure as code in general.

-In this article, I describe my experience with the CDK and I will argue that, if you can, you should prefer the CDK to any other tool when building cloud infrastructure on AWS.
+In this article, I describe my experience with the CDK, and I will argue that, if you can, you should prefer the CDK to any other tool when building cloud infrastructure on AWS.

 # Infrastructure as code

 Cloud providers such as AWS expose thousands of management endpoints to programmatically interact with compute, storage and networking resources.
-In particular, AWS groups related endpoints into _services_, such as EC2, S3, just to name two out of more than 400 from their offering.
+AWS groups related endpoints into _services_, such as EC2, S3, just to name two out of more than 400 from their offering.

 I remember learning AWS back in 2018: I felt swamped by all the three letter acronyms.
 I didn't know if I needed EC2, ECS or EKS, or if EBS made more sense for an instance inside a VPC.

-At the beginning I used a lot the AWS web console to study the most commonly used services.
+At the beginning I used a lot the AWS web console to study the most used services.
 For example, I clicked on the "Launch new instance" button, answered a series of questions — often just accepting the proposed default values —, then I watched the instance booting.
 I traced the details of the running instance to other resources to understand how they interact.
-This way I learned that running a single virtual machine instance requires an machine image, a launch template, a volume, a network, and a bunch of permissions.
+This way I learned that running a single virtual machine instance requires a machine image, a launch template, a volume, a network, and a bunch of permissions.

 While I appreciate the interactive and visual nature of the web console,